zackarking/HillelDepartureBoard/README.md

 ```

 Notes for next steps:
-- Find which browsers work well with the Pi
+- [x] Metro API
+- [ ] Parse MARC schedule and combine with MARC realtime
+- [ ] Python write to HTML
-- Find library (selenium?) for python to open a page in the browser,
+- [ ] Find library (selenium?) for python to open a page in the browser,
 make it fullscreen, and refresh the page
-- Get API for Metro
-- Script to git pull update
+- [ ] Script to git pull update
+- [ ] Script to check for updates to MARC GTFS schedule and pull new files
-- Script to turn off screen at night
+- [ ] Script to turn off screen at night
+- [ ] Find which browsers work well with the Pi